Ticlext-Altihaf/nutri-fi-grade-backend/README.md

 ## Technologies

-- **Frontend**: Built with Vue.js for a responsive and intuitive user experience.
+- **Frontend**: Built with Vue.js and Typescript.
 - **Backend**: Developed using ASP.NET MVC with REST API integration.
-- **AI & ML**: Uses Azure OpenAI and Azure ML for advanced food recognition and analysis.
+- **AI & ML**: Uses LLM from Azure OpenAI and Azure ML for advanced food recognition and analysis.

 ## Accuracy and Testing